 'NBC Nightly News' and Retirement

-In addition to his historic reign in the anchor seat, Tom Brokaw has produced many specials for NBC including 2001's "The Greatest Generation Speaks" based on his bestselling book, The Greatest Generation.
-He has consistently kept busy throughout his retirement; Hosting History Channel documentaries, delivering speeches and eulogys and serving on the board of directors for several organizations.
+In addition to his historic reign in the anchor seat, Tom Brokaw is known for producing many specials for NBC, including 2001's "The Greatest Generation Speaks," based on Brokaw's best-selling 1998 book, The Greatest Generation.

-He returned to the NBC anchor desk on June 13, 2008 in order to announce the unfortunate death of his friend and colleague Tim Russert.
+Brokaw returned to the NBC anchor desk on June 13, 2008, to announce the tragic death of friend and colleague Tim Russert.
 Brokaw would act as interim host for Russert's successful Sunday morning series, Meet the Press, until a suitable replacement could be found.
-He also hosted the second presidential debate between Barack Obama and John McCain on October 7, 2008 in Nashville, Tennessee.
+He also hosted the second presidential debate between Barack Obama and John McCain on October 7, 2008, in Nashville, Tennessee.

 Health and Personal Life